 Sober Living Opportunities

 To fully embrace aftercare planning in life after rehab, clients need safe living spaces that are conducive to recovery.
-Some aftercare plans, including those at The Recovery Village Palm Beach, connect clients to local sober living apartments or houses so that people can begin recovery in a structured home.
+Some aftercare plans, including those at The Recovery Village Palm Beach at Baptist Health, connect clients to local sober living apartments or houses so that people can begin recovery in a structured home.
 Supportive environments are ones which foster accountability, self-awareness, honesty and openness, and clients can receive this integral support from sober living house managers and residents.

 5 Patient Goals for Aftercare